pineapple-bois/Biodiversity-In-National-Parks-Real-World/README.md

 - A hypercarnivous diet

 ----
-Focusing on the SW U.S. protected and non-protected raptor species are analysed

 ### `wrangling.ipynb`
 - Data is cleaned and organised

 ### `analysis.ipynb`
-- Wrangled data is analysed by various metrics
+- Organised data is analysed

 ---
 #### Technologies used: